Skip navigation links

 Additionally, the MSU Museum is serving as the central repository for memorial items placed around campus following the tragedy.
 The MSU Museum and its campus partners are determining the best ways to manage this important collection in a trauma-informed manner.

-A request for artist proposals will go out in Spring 2024, with a final selection in Fall 2024.
+A request for artist proposals went out in Spring 2024, with a final selection in Fall 2024.
 It is estimated work will begin in Spring 2025.

 Until selection of the final piece, it is not known how much the memorial will cost.
-The university has set aside $300,000 from the Spartan Strong Fund for a permanent memorial.
+The university has set aside funding from the Spartan Strong Fund for a permanent memorial and will make additional funding available if needed.

 Campus safety